|Graham Thomas, Abraham Darby, and Falstaff David Austin shrub roses.|

 So, I’m going to share them with you.

 *Basic rose care consists of fertilizing your roses in spring, using a fertilizer specially formulated for roses.
 You can do this and have a lovely rose bush.
 However, if you want the biggest and most floriferous rose bushes in your neighborhood, you’ll want to follow these tips.

 1. In spring, grab your broom (yes, I said a broom) and make six holes around each rose bush (about 1 ft. from the base).
 Each hole should be 6 – 8 inches deep.

-2. For this next step, you will need 6 cups of compost, 3 cups of composted manure (I use steer manure), 1/2 cup of Epsom salts, the recommended amount of your favorite rose fertilizer and 2 handfuls of alfalfa pellets per rose bush.
+2. For this next step, you will need 6 cups of compost, 3 cups of composted steer (or chicken or horse) manure, 1/2 cup of Epsom salts, the recommended amount of your favorite rose fertilizer and two handfuls of alfalfa pellets per rose bush.

 So how do these ingredients help your roses?

 – The compost improves your soil by adding fertility, increasing its ability to hold the right amount of water and feeds microorganisms in the soil.